5 Ways to Save Money and Build Your Savings Account

 This is simple, but you'd be amazed by how well it works.
 Make a habit of putting money into your savings account before you spend on anything else.
 This means before you pay bills or buy groceries, you've already transferred your monthly savings amount into the appropriate account.

-The reason this works so well is because if your money is in your checking account, the odds are good you're going to spend it.
+The reason this works so well is that if your money is in your checking account, the odds are good you're going to spend it.
 By moving it to savings right away, you've mentally removed that money from your total to spend.

 4. Get Creative